azemoure-1/kafka-pyspark/README.md

 Fetches random user data from the API (randomuser) and streams it to a Kafka topic, creating a data pipeline for further processing or analysis.

 ## PySpark Consumer using confluent-kafka
-Utilize the provided code to extract data from the Kafka topic "jane__essadi__topic."
-Implement data transformations, which encompass parsing, validation, and data enrichment.
+Utilize the provided code to extract data from the Kafka topic "user_profiles" Implement data transformations, which encompass parsing, validation, and data enrichment.
-Insert data into Cassandra.
+Insert data into Cassandra "save_to_cassandra_collection" function.
 Execute data aggregation to derive insights, such as the count of users by nationality and the average user age.
 Store these results in MongoDB through the save_to_mongodb_collection function.
 Configure debugging and monitoring mechanisms to track the pipeline's performance and identify potential issues.
 Develop data visualization dashboards with Python Dash to present aggregated data effectively.